Fireplace #2: Butterfly Damper with External Handle

 Gas Log Users: If you have a gas log in this fireplace, you have a decision to make.
 Here are your two options:

 Option 1) You can turn off the gas line to this fireplace and put in a small 9×9 or 12×12 Chimney Balloon just above the damper.
-This way if your idiot cousin comes over at Christmas and fires up the gas logs without asking, he won’t back up exhaust fumes into the house.
-The Chimney Balloon will burst and fall out since it is designed to do that.
+This way if someone fires up the gas logs without asking, they won’t back up exhaust fumes into the house.
+The Chimney Balloon will burst and fall out, since it is designed to sacrifice itself if introduced to flame.
 The downside to this, is the Chimney Balloon is an inflatable and not as durable as a Flueblocker so it will wear out after time.
 Also, you will have to install the Chimney Balloon above the open damper.

-Option 2) You can turn off the gas line and remove the gas log set and then put in a Flueblocker.
+Option 2) You can turn off the gas line and remove or disable the gas log set and then put in a Flueblocker.
 The Flueblocker does not burn off if you light a fire under it.
-If you do light a fire under a Flueblocker bad things happen…enough said.
+If you do light a fire under a Flueblocker fumes will back up into the house.
+So DO NOT light a fire under it.